Finding the right tenants

-At KFH, for instance, you will deal with an experienced local lettings team who know the area well.
-They will keep you informed on any and all prospective tenants interested in renting your property and what they thought about your property after the viewing.
+At KFH, you will deal with an experienced local lettings team who know the area well.
+They will keep you informed on any prospective tenants interested in renting your property and what they thought about your property after the viewing.
 Your lettings team will show prospective tenants around the property on your behalf, making sure it is convenient for you and any current tenants.

 Households in multiple occupation (HMOs)